RL ROLAND LOPEZ

 // 2 min read

-• length loads all associated records into memory to calculate size — heavy for large datasets.
+• length: loads all records into memory to count them.
+Heavy on large datasets.

 @users = @account.users.sort_by { |user| user.name.downcase }.first(5)